elteano/Chopsticks/README.md

 in order to get everything going.

 ### Dependencies
-Currently, the project uses dmd to compile, and as such that is a dependency.

 Other than the standard D libraries, the project has no library dependencies.

 It is possible to compile the system to use Unix sockets, although IPv4 sockets